-It is our policy to offer you as an egg donor to a recipient and to share all the non-identifying information that you provide on your donor information form with the recipient if they wish to see it, before they are confirmed as a match with you.
+It is our policy to offer frozen donor eggs to a recipient(s) and to share all the nonidentifying information that you provide on your donor information form with the recipient(s) if they wish to see it.
 This will include details of your physical characteristics such as hair colour, skin colour and eye colour.
-It is the recipient who chooses whether you are the right person for them.